d4chinchilla/docs/hardware/log.md

 Need to look for a suitable opamp to do this with
 TL071 I had hoped to use requires too high a voltage

+## 2019/02/20-21
+Requsitions form handed in
+LED strip we had hoped to use was not available as was US stock
+Alternative source has been sent back to Mark Temple
+Perfboard has been sourced along with some tin-copper wire
+Use of the Ultimaker has been secured
+This includes both the option of sending files for printing and also borrowing
+the printer for some time to complete the prints